natcap/invest.users-guide/source/wind_energy.rst

 Energy Output Data
 ------------------

- * Wind time series data: NOAA’s National Weather Service provides hindcast reanalysis results for wind time series; http://polar.ncep.noaa.gov/waves/index2.shtml.
+ * Default wind time series data: NOAA’s National Weather Service provides hindcast reanalysis results for wind time series; http://polar.ncep.noaa.gov/waves/index2.shtml.
 The spatial resolution of the model results ranges from 4 to 60 minutes depending on the global and regional grid systems.
 The model outputs have been saved at 3-hour interval from 1999 to the present.
 The model results have been validated with ocean buoy data at many locations and provide good quality wind information.

  * Water depth: NOAA’s National Geophysical Data Center (NGDC) provides global bathymetry data with various spatial resolutions at http://www.ngdc.noaa.gov/mgg/bathymetry/relief.html.